Table of Contents

 The next step is to study the optimized workloads and decide which ones to move to the cloud first.
 As Davis puts it: “Unravel has capabilities that allow you to analyze the workloads that are running on-premises, and not only have deep insights into what those workloads look like, but also what it might cost to run those workloads in the cloud.
 We’re getting ready to take that next step in our cloud migration journey, as partners with Unravel.”

 David continues, “I’ve used the Unravel tool to try to understand what does the workload, when migrating to the cloud look like in terms of cost and also understanding, are there ways that I can reduce the cost of that workload running in the cloud?”

 “To maintain 100% SLA, Unravel tells me, it’s going to cost you this much to run your workload in the cloud,” Davis demonstrates.
 “But if you don’t need to maintain that SLA, you can save costs.
 You can reduce the cost of that workload by reducing your SLA, thereby reducing the infrastructure that’s needed.
 This gives you the insight to start some of those trade off decisions.
 Do I need to maintain this SLA and incur these costs?
 Or am I okay reducing my SLA and trying to achieve some cost savings?”

-“By deploying this in an auto-scaling type environment, you can save more than 57% of the costs.” – Kevin Davis
+“Unravel says by deploying this in an auto-scaling type environment, you can save more than 57% of the cost.” – Kevin Davis

 “Another example of how Unravel is helping give us some of these insights is a look at what this workload might require in the cloud in an auto-scaling environment,” explains Davis.
 “Unravel looks at how this workload is running on-premises and sees that for one hour during the day, every day, this workload requires significant resources.
 But for the rest of the day, the resource requirements are significantly reduced.”